Paychex Flex time tracking for field crews

 We already do it by hand.
 Why change?

-Doing it by hand works right up until a number is wrong, and then you are fixing a check and re-running part of payroll.
+Doing it by hand works right up until a number is wrong, and then you're fixing a check and re-running part of payroll.
 The manual steps are the collecting, the adding up, and the typing into Paychex.
 Clox removes those three.
 Your crew's taps become the hours, and the hours become a Paychex file.
 You still review everything before it goes out.

 Does it handle overtime?

 Yes.
 Overtime is calculated automatically using standard daily 8-hour and weekly 40-hour defaults, and you can configure those per employee.
-There is an optional California rule set that adds daily double-time and flags meal breaks for review.
+There's an optional California rule set that adds daily double-time and flags meal breaks for review.
 Clox splits the overtime out before it writes the file, so the regular and overtime rows are already separated for Paychex.

 What if a job runs across two pay periods?